zudochkin/awesome-newsletters/README.md

 * Inspiration in your inbox by [TED](https://www.ted.com/newsletter).
 * Projects We Love archive by [KickStarter](https://www.kickstarter.com/newsletters/weekly).
 * [Bitcoin Weekly](http://bitcoinweekly.com/).
 A weekly round-up of Bitcoin and cryptocurrency news and articles.
+* [HackerNewsLetter](http://www.hackernewsletter.com/).
+A weekly newsletter of the best articles on startups, technology, programming, and more.
+All links are curated by hand from the popular Hacker News site.